Is Ukulele Easy to Learn?

 #7 Bruno Mars – Just The Way You Are

 Bruno Mars is a modern-day celebrity with a crazy various catalog of music.
 His debut album, “Doo-Wops & Hooligans”, was made from a mix of pop ballads and modern hip hop, together with this smash single, “Just The Way You Are.”
-It catapulted him to worldwide reputation very quickly, and it’s nonetheless a favorite amongst beginner musicians.
+It catapulted him to a worldwide reputation very quickly, and it’s nonetheless a favorite amongst beginner musicians.

 The tune is catchy and easy for any degree of musician.
 It may be performed with simply three chords from beginning to end.
 It is a fun tune and simple ukulele track to experiment with the tempo too.